top of page

 Creating Projects that Last

-We have successfully executed our approach on three different scales: Local, National, and Global.
-On each of these scales we evaluate endangered ecosystems based on the amount of remaining habitat, the severity of threats to that ecosystem, and the opportunities for ecosystem solutions to
+Since our founding, we have sought to refine this process by working on three different scales; local, national, and international.
+On each of these scales, we evaluate endangered ecosystems based on the amount of remaining habitat, the severity of threats to that ecosystem, and the opportunities for ecosystem solutions to regional problems.

 Lemur1Uncropped.jpg